sdesabbata/r-for-geographic-data-science/docs/100-Introduction.md

 - as the **first argument**
 - that doesn't need to be included in the code anymore

 The code below shows a simple example.
 The number `2` is taken as input for the first pipe that passes it on as the first argument to the function `sqrt`.
-The output value `1.41` is then taken as input for the second pipe, that passes it on as the first argument to the function `trunc`.
+The output value `1.41` is then taken as input for the second pipe, which passes it on as the first argument to the function `trunc`.
 The final output `1` is finally returned.

 ```r